A Family-Centered Framework to Support Independence and Smooth Transitions in Aging

 2. Collaborative Autonomy

-Supporting an older adult doesn’t mean taking control.
+Supporting an older adult does not mean taking control.
 True independence comes from shared decision-making.

 3. Transparent Communication